beamOfLight23/Data-structures-/README.md

 ## University course

-This is a collection of implementations for several ADTs using various data structures.
+This is a collection of implementations in C++ for several ADTs using various data structures.